 Engage your senior students in ancient Chinese culture and the fascinating arts produced by its people.
 Through a variety of hands-on activities, students will explore Chinese dynasties, the development of their intricate writing, ancient symbols of power, authority, protection and prosperity still used in present-day China, innovative technological creations, as well as how bronze, jade and porcelain were made and their impact on the Western world.

 Contents: 6 activity centres, including: oracle bone, silkworm cocoon, porcelain and other artifacts from the ROM's collections, as well as modern replicas of an intriguing bronze figurine from Sichuan, Tang camel, silk embroideries, brick tea, photographs, a video and teacher's notes.
-(Sr)
+(Senior)

 The Royal Ontario Museum gratefully acknowledges the financial support of the Ontario Trillium Foundation, an agency of the Ministry of Tourism, Culture and Sport, which receives annually $100 million in government funding generated through Ontario's charity casino initiative.